Where to Stay in Formentera: Areas and Hotels

-Platja Migjorn is probably the first area that families should look to if they intend to stay in Formentera.
+Playa Migjorn is probably the first area that families should look to if they intend to stay in Formentera.
 The sea is shallow for youngsters, and most beaches are sheltered most of the holiday season.

 YOU SHOULD STAY HERE IF: